- At what grade levels are there openings?

 - Why doesn't Waynflete offer Advanced Placement classes?

 Parent and student visits for applicants to Middle and Upper School begin in mid-October, and commence on November 1 for applicants to the Lower School.
 We encourage families to both visit the school and submit application materials in a timely manner.
-The majority of students complete their applications by February 10, and the Admission decisions are mailed on March 10.
+The majority of students complete their applications by February 10.
+The Admission Office will notify first-round applicants on March 10.
+Families who apply later will be notified within several weeks of completing the admission process.
 For details see the Admission Timeline.

 Lunch is provided for visitors spending the full day on campus.
 Lower School visitors should plan to bring clothing appropriate for outdoor play (boots, raincoat, snowpants, hats and mittens), as students participate in recess in all kinds of weather.
 Lower School visitors should also bring a mid-morning snack, a pair of sneakers for physical education class, and a silent reading book.
 Middle and Upper School visitors may also wish to bring a book in case of any quiet time in classes they are visiting.
 Sneakers are also encouraged in case students visit a physical education class.
 Please note that Waynflete does not have a student dress code, so students are welcome to dress comfortably.